Magnum Mania!

 Notes

-1 This episode makes several references to events that took place in "The Jororo Kill" (2.13) and features the return of Ed Russler (previously played by Burr DeBenning, here played by John Saxon).
+1 This episode makes several references to events that took place in Season Two's "The Jororo Kill" (2.13) and features the return of Ed Russler.
+Russler was previously played by Burr DeBenning, but here is played by John Saxon.

-3 A rare shot of Magnum walking directly from the tidal pool to the guesthouse is seen.
-Despite many attempts by the show at "creative geography", to make it appear that the guesthouse is behind the main house (and away from the beach), this camera shot makes it clear that the guesthouse is behind the tennis courts, close to the tidal pool.
+5 A rare shot of Magnum walking directly from the tidal pool to the guesthouse is seen.
+Despite many attempts by the show at "creative geography", to make it appear that the guesthouse is behind the main house (and away from the tidal pool), this camera shot makes it clear that the guesthouse is behind the tennis court, close to the tidal pool.

-4 Rick mentions playing stickball as a kid under the "El" in Chicago.
+7 Rick mentions playing stickball as a kid under the "L" in Chicago.

-5 We get a rare look at the center console of the Ferrari [pic].
+8 We get a rare look at the center console of the Ferrari.

-6 The baseball game at the beginning of the episode (where Danny Linn attempts to run away) was filmed at Lanakila District Park in Kamehameha Heights [map].
-The Tigers-Jororo baseball game was filmed at Kuliouou Beach Park near Portlock [map].
+9 The baseball game at the beginning of the episode (where Danny Linn attempts to run away) was filmed at Lanakila District Park in Kamehameha Heights.
+The Tigers-Jororo baseball game was filmed at Kuliouou Beach Park near Portlock.
 (Noted by rubber chicken & Sam)

 11 Agatha's polo horse "Matilda" is on the estate and is being "minded" by Higgins.
 Presumably, the horse is staying in the estate's stables.
 The stables have never been seen in the show and were only mentioned briefly once, in the "Pilot Movie".